 During a trial, possibly later this year, one of Fair Fight’s claims will focus on the state’s “exact match” policy, which prevented 53,000 Georgians who tried to sign up to vote from having their registrations accepted before the 2018 election.
 Registrations were placed in “pending” status for several reasons, including a missing hyphen, an extra space or the use of a nickname in official government records.

-The case also includes allegations that election officials never received mailed absentee ballots, and then voters who checked online and saw that weren’t permitted to vote in person.
+The case also includes allegations that election officials never received mailed absentee ballots, and then voters checked online and saw that they couldn’t vote in person.
 Another count involves claims that voter registration records were inaccurate, resulting in registered voters being unable to cast ballots.

 The judge’s ruling doesn’t address Georgia’s new voting law passed on March 25, which is also being contested in court.